Is The Disneyland Hotel Worth It?

 Price

 Okay, there’s aren’t really any pros to list here.
-A Standard View room (Oh, look, a parking lot!) at the Disneyland Hotel is currently listed as over $700 dollars a night during the first week of April 2024.
+A Standard View room (Oh, look, a parking lot!) at the Disneyland Hotel is currently listed at over $700 dollars a night during the first week of April 2024.
 There are times that are less expensive or you may be able to get a deal, but the sticker shock is real.

 For half that cost, you could stay at the Candy Cane Inn which is just slightly farther away but also has a shuttle and a nice free breakfast.
 Another option that’s less than half the cost is the Del Sol Inn which is also about 0.3 miles from the parks.
 It includes a limited breakfast, and the room has bunk beds to space out your kids.
 Are these off-site hotels less magical?
 Yes, certainly.
 They have fewer amenities too.
 But they are also calmer, have easy access to drug stores and kid-friendly restaurants, and you don’t have to endure the Downtown Disney gauntlet every night.